VaporWave PG Based Concentrated Flavourings

 Propylene Glycol and Vegetable Glycerin are the carriers of the flavour concentrates.
 VG is essentially used as a thickener, whereas PG does the opposite - it is used as a thinner.

-What is the VG/PG Ratio, and How Does It Affect My Vape Juice
+What is the VG/PG Ratio, and How Does It Affect My Vape Juice?

 The VG/PG ratio describes the difference in quantity between the Propylene Glycol and the Vegetable Glycerine of the vape juice, defining its consistency and therefore harshness on the throat.